joshbegley/nyt-latest/README.md

 https://nytimes.com/2023/04/23/business/the-week-in-business-fox-news-dominion.html?searchResultPosition=2

 **Bed Bath & Beyond Files for Bankruptcy**\
-`The company said it would seek to sell all or some of its business while its stores remain open.`\
+`The company said that it would seek to sell all or some of its business, and that store closing sales would begin on Wednesday.`\
 https://nytimes.com/2023/04/23/business/bed-bath-beyond-bankruptcy.html?searchResultPosition=3

 **Russia Pounds Cities Across the Country, Ukraine Says**\